SiriDB/siridb-connector/README.md

 ### SiriDBClient.query

 Query data out of the database.
 Requires a string containing the query.
-More about the query language can be found [here](http://siridb.net/docs/ target="_blank").
+More about the query language can be found <a href="http://siridb.net/doc" target="_blank">here</a>.
 Optionally a time precision can be set which should be an integer.
 Also the timeout can be adjusted which in default is 60 seconds.

 ```
 siri.query(query, time_precision=None, timeout=60)